-The 2019 National History Day theme is “Triumph and Tragedy in History.”
+The 2020 National History Day theme is “Breaking Barriers in History.”
 Below are some topics that are related to this theme and can be researched using materials at Spencer Research Library.

 This list isn't comprehensive.
 There are many, many other topics and collections you can investigate at Spencer!
-You can get other ideas for topics by exploring other sections of Spencer's website, including collection overviews, online exhibitions, and digital collections.
+You can get other ideas for topics by exploring other sections of Spencer's website – including collection overviews and online exhibitions – and KU Libraries' digital collections.

 If one of the below topics interests you, Spencer librarians can help with locating and interpreting specific primary sources.